 The fair value of the assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA require MEI to retain as a fund of perpetual duration.
-As of December 31, 2021 and 2020, there were no deficiencies in the endowment.
+As of December 31, 2022 and 2021, there were no deficiencies in either endowment.